motherjones/prettylist/README.md

 ## Set up your Google Spreadsheet

-Make a copy of [this example spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AuHOPshyxQGGdFJzdlAzQWtFakZCSzlvak9zMmJyeFE#gid=1) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
+First, make a copy of [this example spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AuHOPshyxQGGdFJzdlAzQWtFakZCSzlvak9zMmJyeFE#gid=1) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
 Rename the spreadsheet as you see fit.
 Change the owner of the spreadsheet to MoJo Data in `Share > Advanced`.

 In order for the prettylist to be able to read the data in your spreadsheet, you'll need to make your new spreadsheet public.
 Go to `File` and click on `Publish to the web,` then click on `Start publishing`.